Platform

 Authentication

-How much does each conversation type cost in India?
+How much does each message type cost in India?

 Meta sets base rates that vary by country.
-India has its own rate card.
-Below are the approximate Meta base rates for Indian phone numbers (conversations with customers in India):
+Below are the current per-message rates for Indian phone numbers on WA.Expert's Complete plan — Meta's exact rate, zero markup added:

-Conversation Type Approx. Cost (INR) Who initiates Common use
+Message Type Cost (INR) Who initiates Common use

 What are template message charges?